skumar4230/dsa/Java 8/out/production/Java 8/readme.md

 # Q when to use collection interface- have all the common methods applicable to list set and queue, dequeu an sorted set
 # ans -whenever we want to represent a group of individual objects as a single entity then
 -------------------------------------------------------------------------------------------------
+# we get output directly using collection name